PlainsightAI/legacy-docs/rules.md

 ## Actions

-Rules triggers one or more actions when an event occurs.
+Rules trigger one or more actions when an event occurs.
 Available actions include sending an SMS, a push notification to a device, sending an email, or invoking a webhook.

 ### push
 Sends a push notification to the triggering mobile device. *Requires a mobile app using the Reach SDK.*